About Founders Week

 ETSU Martin Center for the Arts, Powell Recital Hall

-ETSU President Dr. Brian Noland will deliver his annual State of the University address.
-The event will also be livestreamed at www.etsu.edu/president/speeches.php
+ETSU President Dr. Brian Noland delivers his annual State of the University address.
+The event is also livestreamed at www.etsu.edu/president/speeches.php.

 Bank of Tennessee Field at William B. Greene, Jr. Stadium

-Previous 1911 Society recipients will receive special recognition during the game.
-Tickets available here
+Previous 1911 Society recipients receive special recognition during the game.